 My overall look was deemed worthy (oh phew!) – my ladylike dress, cardigan, shoes and tote bag passed muster, my branded items quietly recognised, and the all-so-nonsensical rope was lifted to allow me in.
 But – like that nightclub you wanted to get into back in your younger days – getting in was underwhelming.

 There were a few patrons inside the store but staff outnumbered them.
 No one said hello, there was no polite banter, let alone any witty one liners in the spirit of your good self.
-It’s not that I’m desperate for company, but it’s still nice to be acknowledged by a staff member, and I was expecting more from your staff, Michael.
+It’s not that I’m desperate for company or need any more friends, but it’s still nice to be acknowledged by a staff member, and I was expecting more from your staff, Michael.

 It was like being invited into your home but learning that you’d gone off in a huff to braid hair with someone else.

 I meandered around the store but it was fairly small and quickly perused, and I was a little disappointed by the lack of product range.
 There was a clothing rack which caught my eye but hardly a proper representation of your brand.
 I remember some totes, lots of watches, and this clothing rack.
 Pleasant but not winning me over and calling for my credit card to make an appearance.

 I sat down on a bench for a moment to ensure I’d seen it all – walking in and out under a minute is a bit rude, no? – and then stood up to leave.
 Still, no one approached me to render service, let alone smile.

 A couple of other people were leaving before me but we were all stopped by the security girl on the door again, this time for – and said with gusto “a bag check!” as if it was completely normal to experience this in a high-end store.

 Er, say what?

 You can imagine my surprise, and that of the other people in front of me.
 A bag check?
 At Michael Kors?

 Perhaps insert your own WTF moment here, for full effect, Michael.